PROJECTS

 Using sound material recorded on a portable recorder, sounds from the Theremin, and/or the ARP Synthesizer, compose a short etude based on an original score.
 Utilize a DAW of your choice to modify the sounds and to mix the sounds together (you’re welcome to use whatever effects you’d like; we will discuss many in class, too).

 The final piece must be 3 to 5 minutes in duration (strictly).
 One of the issues you must confront is the apparent disconnect between sounds of musique concrète and elektronische musik.
-You are welcome, encouraged in fact, to simply use the sounds you have already recorded for our previous assignments and my in-class ARP demo.
+You are welcome, encouraged in fact, to simply use the sounds you have already recorded for our previous assignments.

 Label your final mix LastnameFirstname_bridgingworlds